Policy Breakdown

 Here's your action plan for staying compliant with Walmart's 2026 changes:

 - Review your returns economics.
-Calculate the impact of returnless refunds on your sub-$20 SKUs.
+Set your "Keep It" returnless-refund threshold deliberately and calculate the impact on your lower-priced SKUs.
 Consider repricing or bundling

 - Evaluate WFS.
-If you're self-fulfilling, run the numbers on WFS.
-The Pro Seller badge alone may justify the switch for competitive categories
+If you're self-fulfilling, run the numbers on WFS for your competitive categories — and pursue the performance metrics that earn the Pro Seller badge either way

 - Update category-specific documentation.
 If you sell grocery or electronics, get your certifications and expiration compliance in order before enforcement catches up